 This is my trusted brioche dough recipe I use again and again.
 This recipe yields about 2 ½ lbs of raw brioche dough, enough for 1 regular sized (8-½" x 4-½" x 2-½" inches), two mini loaves, or about 2 dozen donuts.
 This basic brioche dough recipe can be taken and used for a brioche loaf, brioche donuts, brioche pull-apart bread, or any brioche variation you like.

 Brioche used to be quite baffling to me.
-And even still, sometimes I’ll try out a different brioche recipe because I bought a cute new cookbook and it has a recipe with more eggs/all-purpose flour/less yeast/whatever, and it won’t turn out as well as the standard one that I developed over a year ago.
+And even still, sometimes I'll try out a different brioche recipe because I bought a cute new cookbook.
+It has a recipe with more eggs/all-purpose flour/less yeast/whatever, and it won't turn out as well as the standard one that I developed over a year ago.
 This brioche dough recipe is my gold-star.

 - Use bread flour

 - Temperature test the water you make the yeast with, so you don't kill the yeast (too hot) or don't activate it (too cold)

 - Proof the dough in warm room (70-78F degree)

 Brioche is a bit of a project.
 Just a warning.
 Below is a recipe with the specific weights and times for this brioche recipe.